From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Experimental Results

-The two above approaches make clear that ODA chatbot are impossible with SoA technologies --- (i) today's LLMs cannot generate accurate ODA queries from natural language (~25\% of accuracy) and (ii) KG representation of ODA data are effective in grounding LLMs (92.5\% of accuracy) but unpractical in terms of storage (745x than parquet files) --- motivating the proposed VKG approach (LLM-to-SPARQL via VKG), where a KG is built on-demand using only the data necessary to answer each user question.
+The two above approaches make clear that DA chatbots are impossible with SoA technologies --- (i) today's LLMs cannot generate accurate data center telemetry queries from natural language (25\% of accuracy) and (ii) KG representation of data center telemetry data are effective in grounding LLMs (92.5\% of accuracy) but unpractical in terms of storage (745x than parquet files) --- motivating the proposed VKG approach (LLM-to-SPARQL via VKG), where a KG is built on-demand using only the data necessary to answer each user question.
 For this evaluation, we adopted the VKG implementation in \cite{khan2025exasage}, and we will henceforth term it as VKG-Naive.
 This approach retains the advantages of using a KG—such as high accuracy and low latency—while significantly reducing storage overhead.
-We evaluate this method under both ODA Datalake configurations.
-In the NoSQL DB ODA datalake configuration, the VKG approach achieves an end-to-end latency of 9.04s, with accuracy remaining high at 92.5\%.
-Although the additional VKG construction step increases latency by 84.3\% compared to the pre-built KG configuration, it makes the implementation practically feasible: the maximum storage overhead across all user questions is just 0.17 GiB, which is negligible compared to the $2.84 \times 10^6$ MiB required by the complete ODA KG.
-Furthermore, in the Parquet ODA datalake configuration, the end-to-end latency gets to 6.92s—a 23.5\% improvement over its NoSQL DB ODA datalake counterpart, and a 93.3\% improvement over the original LLM-to-NoSQL setup.
+We evaluate this method under both IoT datalake configurations.
+In the NoSQL DB IoT datalake configuration, the VKG approach achieves an end-to-end latency of 9.04s, with accuracy remaining high at 92.5\%.
+Although the additional VKG construction step increases latency by 84.3\% compared to the pre-built KG configuration, it makes the implementation practically feasible: the maximum storage overhead across all user questions is just 0.17 GiB, which is negligible compared to the 2979.84 GiB required by the complete data center telemetry KG.
+Furthermore, in the Parquet IoT datalake configuration, the end-to-end latency gets to 6.92s—a 23.5\% improvement over its NoSQL DB IoT datalake counterpart, and a 93.3\% improvement over the original LLM-to-NoSQL setup.
 Importantly, the accuracy (92.5\%) and maximum storage overhead (0.17 GiB) remain unchanged.